ARundle01/lift-algo-sim/README.md

 ## Can I use this code?
 I mean, if you really want to.
 This code was made to fit the specification under a time pressure so isn't the nicest to look at or work with.
+As this is an old University Project, this is unlikely to be supported unless someone desperately wants to use it (in that case, contact me first and I'll see what I can do).

 ## Requirements
 This code was written in Python 3.8.0 and uses Pygame 1.9.6